 The Company's investment in its current research and development efforts may not provide a sufficient, timely return.
 The development of Sona's gold nanorod particles is a costly, complex and time-consuming process and the investment in Sona's product development often involves a long wait until a return is achieved on such an investment.
 Sona is making, and will continue to make, significant investments in product research and development.
 Investments in new equipment, technology and processes are inherently speculative.
 Commercial success depends on many factors, including the products and services developed through Sona's research and development efforts, sufficient support from its strategic partners and effective distribution and marketing.
 These expenditures may adversely affect Sona's operating results if they are not offset by revenue increases.
 Sona believes that it must continue to dedicate a significant amount of resources to its research and development efforts in order to maintain its competitive position.
 However, significant revenues from the products may not be achieved for a number of years, if at all.
-Moreover, the gold nanorod products may not be as high as projected.
+Moreover, the gold nanorod products may not be profitable, and even if they are profitable, operating margins for the gold nanorod products may not be as high as projected.